309 Highland Terrace

 - Computer modeling, calculation of erosion-corrosion rates, contributions of individual effects

-- Monitoring of wall
+- Monitoring of wall thinning rate

 - Report with conclusions and recommendations